MERCorg/mkdocs-latex-math/README.md

 `pdflatex` and `dvisvgm` available in the system `PATH`, and any packages included in the math expressions.

-This plugin renders inline math, delimited by single dollar signs `$...$`, or double dollar signs `$$...$$` for block math.
+This plugin renders inline math, delimited by single dollar signs `$...$`.
 Additionally, fenced code blocks with the info string `math` are also rendered.
 For example:

 ```markdown